 LATEST SIGNALS TABLE

-By clicking the following links, you acknowledge you have read the disclaimer above in its entirety and agree with it.
-Click here (or pdf version here) to see my latest signals for my trading setups based on the weekly Commitments of Traders reports issued by the U.S. Commodity Futures Trading Commission.
-I update this table after each weekly COT report issued Fridays at 3:30 EST.
+By clicking the following link, you acknowledge you have read the disclaimer above in its entirety and agree with it.
+Click HERE to see my latest signals for my trading setups based on the weekly Commitments of Traders reports issued by the U.S. Commodity Futures Trading Commission.

 thank you for the updated version of the Timer.
 Looks like you have disabled access to the spreadsheet version/ I get access denied from Google.
 The PDF link works, but it not as convenient to read as the spreadsheet used to be.
 Would you be enabling access to the spreadsheet ?